ddc-java-21/delta-draft-tmomonet/docs/index.md

 implementation), hitter performance against certain pitch types
 * Pitcher stats and analysis
 * Suggested queries and explanations for conclusions that can be reached from combinations of stats
+* More sabermetrically sound analysis as well as additional composite derived statistics
+* Z Score and other traditional statistics tools
+* Historical databases dating back to at least the start of the Analytics era